romeerez/orchid-orm/docs/src/guide/migration-setup-and-overview.md

 - it shares the same column types library as the ORM, which allows you to write a `createTable` migration and copy-paste columns to your table class
 - optionally, automatically updating table files of ORM after running a migration, instead of copy-pasting

+## how it works

+`rake-db` automatically creates a table `schemaMigrations` where it saves all migration file names that were applied.

+All changes are wrapped into a single transaction.
+If you have 3 pending migrations, and the last one throws an error, none of them will be applied.

+The transaction beings with setting a [pg_advisory_xact_lock](https://www.postgresql.org/docs/current/functions-admin.html).
+If you're deploying a cluster of node.js applications, and each application starts with running migrations, the first of them will set a lock and apply the migrations, the rest will wait for a lock, and after the lock is released all migrations are already applied.

+Locally, migrations are compiled from TS to JS on the fly before running.
+When developing to remote server, it may be preferable to precompile them first.
+If you're using `rake-db` as a standalone tool, try [ORM initializer script](/guide/quickstart.html) to use configs from it, the script allows to choose between `tsx`, `vite`, and `ts-node` and generates configs accordingly, package.json has `build:migrations` and `db:compiled` scripts.

 ## setup

 It is already set up if you ran `npx orchid-orm@latest` command from a [quickstart](/guide/quickstart).